 Thanks to its slim, 8mm-thick profile and its even, indirect light output, several museums around the world have chosen Rosco’s Custom LitePad to illuminate their exhibits.
-One of those museums is El Museo de la Evolución Humana (The Museum of Human Evolution) in Burgos, Spain, who installed several Custom LitePads into their exhibits when the museum was inaugurated in 2010.
+One of those museums is El Museo de la Evolución Humana (The Museum of Human Evolution) in Burgos, Spain, who has relied on Rosco LitePads to provide their museum exhibit lighting since they opened in 2010.

 The largest museum of its kind in the world, The Museum of Human Evolution features an impressive collection of human fossils that were found at the nearby Unesco archaeological site – Atapuerca.
 Rosco LitePads are used throughout the museum to backlight graphic panels, light up instructional dioramas, and illuminate prehistoric artifacts inside display cases.

 Francisco Bermejo, the architect at Empty S.L. responsible for developing and implementing the museum’s display design, explains why he originally chose Rosco LitePads back in 2010: “They turned out to be an interesting energy-savings solution.
 In addition, they allowed us to create light boxes that were only 10 cm thick.
 This gained us good deal of space compared to the traditional 30 cm fluorescent boxes we had been using.”

 Years after their installation, the Rosco LitePads continue to provide engaging, maintenance-free display lighting that brings out the high quality of the museum’s exhibits.

 Rosco’s Custom LitePads have evolved themselves since 2010, and now include three different types of high-quality, slim-profile LED fixtures:

 - LitePad HO90 provides high, 90+ CRI light output in three color temperatures: 2800K, 4000K, and 5300K